TinhAnhGitHub/Shot_Detection/README.md

 # Shot_Detection
-A shot detection repository, including TransnetV2 and AutoShot, containing pretained model
+A shot detection repository, including AutoShot, containing pretained model

-remember to add git clone transnetV2 example -> cd into transnet, and then pip install .
+# How to use it in Kaggle/Colab notebook